oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-03-28.md

     7. [Issue #64](https://github.com/oasis-tcs/sarif-spec/issues/64): "run.files keys can collide if specified by relative URLs"

-        NOTE: The merged text includes the amendment we agreed to, to avoid the use of the term "absolute path" when referring to the path to a nested file from the root of its outermost container.
+        NOTE: The merged text includes the amendment we agreed to:

+        - Don't use the term "absolute path" when referring to the path to a nested file from the root of its outermost container.
 (This also affects Issue #23, above.)

+        - Add requirement that `uriBaseId` can't include `"#"` character.

+        - Fix typo "valueed" => "valued"

+    8. [Issue #76](https://github.com/oasis-tcs/sarif-spec/issues/76): "Clarify encoding requirements for properties that contain text from source files"

-    8. [Issue #84](https://github.com/oasis-tcs/sarif-spec/issues/84): "Enable localization for all message strings"
+    9. [Issue #84](https://github.com/oasis-tcs/sarif-spec/issues/84): "Enable localization for all message strings"

+    10. [Issue #97](https://github.com/oasis-tcs/sarif-spec/issues/97): "file object's contents property"

-    9. [Issue #102](https://github.com/oasis-tcs/sarif-spec/issues/102): "run.invocation should be an array of invocation objects"
+    11. [Issue #102](https://github.com/oasis-tcs/sarif-spec/issues/102): "run.invocation should be an array of invocation objects"

         NOTE: The merged text includes the amendments we agreed to: